AssemblyScript/website/src/status.md

 | Host&nbsp;integration                                  | Enabled by generated [host bindings](./compiler.md#host-bindings), respectively the [runtime interface](./runtime.md) for integration into non-Web environments.
 ||
 | 🐣&nbsp;**Limited**
-| Union&nbsp;types                                  | Union types are not supported by design, except for nullable class types.
+| Union&nbsp;types                                  | Union types are not supported yet, except for nullable class types.
 There is no `any` type.
 A viable alternative is to use generics specialized with [static type checks](./stdlib/globals.md#static-type-checks) to achieve a similar effect.
 | Symbols                                           | Symbols are implemented in the standard library, but don't have deep compiler integration yet.
 | Object literals                                   | Object literals can be used in places where the current type is a bare class, then corresponding to an instantiation of the class.
 | JSON                                              | JSON is not strictly typed in nature, so we haven't settled on a standard yet.
 Solutions developed by the community: [assemblyscript-json](https://github.com/nearprotocol/assemblyscript-json)